NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Lock up Bobby Wagner.
 I didn't agree with the arguments people made for moving on from Earl Thomas, but those same arguments don't apply to Wagner.
 The biggest worry about Thomas was injury, and Wagner has missed just two games over the past four seasons.
 He hasn't been the same sort of publicly disruptive force Thomas was in asking for a new deal.
 The Seahawks also don't have the same sort of cap constraints in 2020, given that they stand to have nearly $69 million in room.

 If anybody stood to be furious about the C.J.
 Mosley deal besides the Ravens, though, it was the Seahawks.
-The Jets paying an astronomical sum for Mosley means that the Seahawks will have to do the same for their star linebacker.
+The Jets' paying an astronomical sum for Mosley means that the Seahawks will have to do the same for their star linebacker.
 One NFL team's projection for Mosley heading into free agency saw the Ravens standout coming away with a five-year deal between $70 million and $75 million with $35 million guaranteed at signing.
 Mosley instead signed a five-year, $85 million deal with $43 million guaranteed at signing and $51 million in practical guarantees.

 Wagner could very well ask the Seahawks to top that deal.
 I don't think the Seahawks really have a choice after letting Thomas leave, either.
 Wagner could very well be looking at a four-year, $72 million extension to stay in his NFL home.